andyzeng/arc-robot-vision/README.md

 *[Andy Zeng](http://andyzeng.com), [Shuran Song](http://vision.princeton.edu/people/shurans/), [Kuan-Ting Yu](http://people.csail.mit.edu/peterkty/), [Elliott Donlon](https://www.linkedin.com/in/elliott-donlon-238601a3), [Francois R. Hogan](https://www.linkedin.com/in/francois-hogan-2b4025b6/), [Maria Bauza](http://web.mit.edu/bauza/www/), Daolin Ma, Orion Taylor, [Melody Liu](https://melodygl.wordpress.com/), Eudald Romo, [Nima Fazeli](http://nfazeli.mit.edu/), [Ferran Alet](http://web.mit.edu/alet/www/), [Nikhil Chavan Dafle](https://nikhilcd.mit.edu/), [Rachel Holladay](http://people.csail.mit.edu/rholladay/), Isabella Morona, [Prem Qu Nair](http://premqunair.com/), Druck Green, Ian Taylor, Weber Liu, [Thomas Funkhouser](http://www.cs.princeton.edu/~funk/), [Alberto Rodriguez](http://meche.mit.edu/people/faculty/ALBERTOR@MIT.EDU)*

+IEEE International Conference on Robotics and Automation (ICRA) 2018

 **Abstract** This paper presents a robotic pick-and-place system that is capable of grasping and recognizing both known and novel objects in cluttered environments.
 The key new feature of the system is that it handles a wide range of object categories without needing any task-specific training data for novel objects.
 To achieve this, it first uses a category-agnostic affordance prediction algorithm to select among four different grasping primitive behaviors.
 It then recognizes picked objects with a cross-domain image classification framework that matches observed images to product images.
 Since product images are readily available for a wide range of objects (e.g., from the web), the system works out-of-the-box for novel objects without requiring any additional training data.
 Exhaustive experimental results demonstrate that our multi-affordance grasping achieves high success rates for a wide variety of objects in clutter, and our recognition algorithm achieves high accuracy for both known and novel grasped objects.
 The approach was part of the MIT-Princeton Team system that took 1st place in the stowing task at 2017 [Amazon Robotics Challenge](https://www.amazonrobotics.com/#/roboticschallenge).

 #### Citing